johnalam/tmsh2JSON/README.md

 The script needs the tmsh shell as well as access to the bigip live configuration.
 To start using the script, you need to upload file to the /config directory on the Big-IP.

-Once uploaded, you can add the script to the running Big-IP configuration like this:
+Once uploaded, you can add the script to the running Big-IP configuration from the bash sehll prompt like this:

           tmsh load config file <file_name> merge